-Describe the method or methods used to estimate annual loss costs and probable maximum loss levels needed for ratemaking.
+Describe the method or methods used to estimate annual loss costs and probable maximum loss levels.
 Identify any source documents used and research performed.

 Identify the highest level of resolution for which loss costs and probable maximum loss levels can be provided.
 Identify all possible resolutions available for the reported output ranges.

+Describe how the model incorporates demand surge in the calculation of loss costs and probable maximum loss levels.

+Provide citations to published papers, if any, that were used to develop how the model estimates demand surge.

+Audit